 Some 1066 recruits left New Zealand under this scheme of whom something in the order of 600 served as frontline pilots or aircrew, with a maximum of about 450 in May 1944.

-This number formed a significant proportion of the Fleet Air Arm and they saw action in many operations, from the attack on Tirpitz in 1943 to the final attacks on Japan in 1945.
+This number formed a significant proportion of the Fleet Air Arm.
+They saw action in many operations, from the landings in North Africa (Operation TORCH), to the attack on the Tirpitz in 1944 and in 1945 the final attacks on Japan.

 Of the New Zealand personnel who saw service with the Fleet Air Arm, there were many awards for gallantry.
 Around 155 New Zealanders lost their lives while serving in the Fleet Arm Arm.